Google Prioritising Mobile Friendliness in Search Results as a basic ranking factor

 Why is Mobile Important?

 Chances are that your website is not fully mobile friendly, so you will need to do some work.
-Being mobile responsive is not enough, your website needs to be mobile response-able.
-In other words, your website’s mobile view should be different from its pc view or its tablet view, which improves navigation and speed on the smaller screen.
+Being mobile responsive is not enough, your website needs to be mobile ‘response-able’.
+In other words, your website’s mobile view should be different from its pc or desktop view or its tablet view, which improves navigation and speed on the smaller screen.
 For newer websites, this should be part of the basic deliverables.

 According to Google: